ezra-obiwale/dpd-passport/Readme.md

 ```
 Note that there must not be a `Bearer` prefix for the token.
 Also note that `google-token` and `facebook-token` use the existing configuration from their regular version.

+# Google Id-Token login
+The login using Googles Id-Token system is similar to OAuth, but the JSON body of requests need to contain the property `id_token` with the corresponding token resolved using Googles Signin SDK.

 ### Usage in Mobile Apps